 Human beings are endotherms - able to thermoregulate - , that is, maintain their body temperature.
 Body temperature is regulated through a balance of heat absorption, production and loss.
 Human temperature must be maintained within a fairly small range, up or down from the resting temperature of 98.6.
 Temperatures above 104.9 degrees Fahrenheit or below 92.3 degrees generally cause injury or death.

 Humans have two zones to regulate, their core temperature and their shell temperature.
 The temperature of the abdominal, thoracic, and cranial cavities, which contain the vital organs, is called the core temperature.
 Core temperature is regulated by the brain.
 The shell temperature includes the temperature of the skin, subcutaneous tissues, and muscles, and it is more affected by external temperature.
 The core is able to conserve or release heat through the shell.

 When the core temperature is too high, blood vessels in the skin dilate and heat is lost through their walls.
-(This is hardly news to observers; in Ancient Greece Hippocrates speculated that sleeping bodies feel cool to the touch because blood flows away from the skin,) Sweat is also produced, which evaporates and lowers temperature.
+(This is hardly news to observers; in Ancient Greece Hippocrates speculated that sleeping bodies feel cool to the touch because blood flows away from the skin) Sweat is also produced; it evaporates and lowers temperature.
 If a human is too cold, the blood vessels constrict, conserving heat.
 Blood is preferentially shunted to the internal organs and away from the skin and peripheral structures like limbs.

 The hypothalamus regulates body temperature between 96.8 and 100.4 degrees Fahrenheit over each 24 hour cycle.
 During the normal human circadian rhythm, sleep occurs when the core temperature is dropping.
 Sleep usually begins when the rate of temperature change and body heat loss is maximal.
 The average adult’s lowest temperature is at about 5 AM, or two hours before waking time.